glhez/tools/README.md

-# java-tools
+# tools
-A repository containing a set of Java based tools
+A repository containing a set of tools, some based on Java, other on C/C++